WilliamZhang20/matmul/README.md

 Primarily followed [this](https://salykova.github.io/matmul-cpu) guide by [Aman Salykov](https://github.com/salykova), with the addition of memory prefetching to speed up data access.

+Also changed testing scripts from Bash to Python (since I'm on Windows), and benchmarked the tutorial rather than OpenBLAS.

 ## Overview

 The list of techniques used to accelerate matrix multiplication is: